-Whether you're a beginner photographer or a photo enthusiast, you already know how important lighting is.
-Fortunately, you're in luck because there are a lot of great affordable options for you in today's lighting gear marketplace.
+Whether you're a beginner photographer or an advanced amateur, you already know how important lighting is.
+Fortunately, you're in luck because there are a lot of great affordable options for you in today's portrait lighting gear marketplace.
 But first, look at the #1 myth on portrait photography lighting.

 Take a minute to consider each of the 4 properties of lighting equipment.
 Deep down you know you can't buy every kind of lighting apparatus on the market.
 You've got to narrow it down before you're ready to choose a specific system.